HeadlightStudios/bestyled-gamepad/README.md

 A HTML5 gamepad component for React with responsive preview.

+The buttons light up as they are pressed, and can be picked up in the Mobx/Redux store.

 Supports any HTML connected gamepad with standard mappings.

 For example, use a wired XBox One Controller on a Mac and Chrome with [360Controller](https://github.com/360Controller/360Controller/releases)